Shopify/mobile-buy-sdk-android/README.md

 There are four available cache policies `HttpCachePolicy`:

 - `CACHE_ONLY` - Fetch a response from the cache only, ignoring the network.
-If the cached response doesn't exist or expired, then return an error.
+If the cached response doesn't exist or is expired, then return an error.
 - `NETWORK_ONLY` - Fetch a response from the network only, ignoring any cached responses.
 - `CACHE_FIRST` - Fetch a response from the cache first.
-If the response doesn't exist or expired, then fetch a response from the network
+If the response doesn't exist or is expired, then fetch a response from the network.
 - `NETWORK_FIRST` - Fetch a response from the network first.
 If the network fails and the cached response isn't expired, then return cached data instead.

 For `CACHE_ONLY`, `CACHE_FIRST` and `NETWORK_FIRST` policies you can define the timeout after what cached response is treated as expired and will be evicted from the http cache, `expireAfter(expireTimeout, timeUnit)`.

 #### Enable client-wide caching